If you’re wondering which 22-inch Weber kettle you should buy, you’re in luck! I bought all three (Original, Premium, and Master Touch).

 If you find yourself in that category, you might consider looking for local classifieds because you might be able to find another kettle that’s in pretty good condition or just gently used for a pretty significant discount.

-Who Would Benefit Best From The Weber Premium?
+Who Would Benefit From The Weber Kettle Premium?

 That ash catcher really makes it worthwhile and is a significant upgrade over the original.

-The top-of-the-line Master Touch is nice to have, but if you’re tall I would put it in the must-have category because it’s a lot more comfortable to grill on.
+The top-of-the-line Weber Kettle Master Touch is nice to have, but if you’re tall I would put it in the must-have category because it’s a lot more comfortable to grill on.

 And I really like the lid bale feature.
 It keeps it off the ground.

-That said the cooking experience is about the same on all the kettles, and you can make great food on any of them.
+That said the cooking experience is about the same on all the Weber Kettles, and you can make great food on any of them.

 Now if you’ve bought your kettle, you’re probably going to have some questions on how to use it that’s why I created the beginner’s guide to charcoal grills.